Rongmeme123/e-shop-node/README.md

 ### phase6

 1. Including Facebook plugin in the main page.
+    - facebook iframe
 2. SEO: Apply search engine optimized (or user-friendly) URLs when browsing products.
+    - nginx rewrite
 3. Supporting pagination/AJAX infinite scroll when browsing products in the main page.
+    - ajax when scroll to bottom
 4. Supporting HTML5 Drag-and-drop file selection in the admin panel
+    - dragEvent